 Canada's Log People can build your home with skip peeled logs to give it a unique look.
 Our gallery of Skip Peeled Log homes can be found here.

 Canada's Log People can provide a flat wall profile on the inside or both sides of the walls.
 It can be flattened for the whole house or just certain areas.
+The wall corners can either be the scribe-fitted Canadian Lock Notch or traditional dovetail style.
 This is a unique feature for your home.

 Doors & Windows